-Split-interest agreements of \$4,065,576 and \$4,030,557 at December 31, 2020 and 2019, respectively, consist of charitable gift annuity agreements ("CGAs").
+Split-interest agreements of \$4,022,069 and \$4,065,576 at December 31, 2021 and 2020, respectively, consist of charitable gift annuity agreements ("CGAs").
 Under the terms of CGAs, the Foundation receives assets from the grantors and in return agrees to pay annual distributions to the grantors during their life or joint lives, if applicable, and then to the survivor for the remainder of his/her life.
 The Foundation records the assets received at fair value on the date of receipt and records a liability equal to the estimated present value of the future required distributions to the grantors.
 For CGAs with donor-directed beneficiaries, the difference between the fair value of the assets and the liabilities is included in the Statement of Activities as a donor restricted contribution during the year of receipt.
 The Foundation is to distribute the residual under these agreements to donor designated charitable causes.
-Adjustments to the liability to reflect the revaluation of the present value of the assets are recognized as a change in the value of the CGAs in donor restricted net assets class.
+Adjustments to the liability to reflect the revaluation of the present value of the estimated future payments to the grantors, amortization of the discount, and revaluation of the assets are recognized as a change in the value of the CGAs in donor restricted net assets class.